gravityforms/gravityformscli/readme.txt

 1. Go to the Plugin management page of WordPress admin section and enable the 'Gravity Forms CLI' plugin

 == ChangeLog ==

-= 1.1.4 =
-- Updated Gravity API domain.

-= 1.1.3 =
-- Fixed an issue where the install command could not network activate plugins.

-= 1.1.2 =
-- Updated the ids format of the entry list command to support the page-size and offset args.
-Credit: Ulrich Pogson.
-- Updated the form export command to support the optional filename arg e.g. wp gf form export 1 --filename=testing.json.
-Credit: Timothy Decker.
-- Fixed an error occurring when using the form notification update command without the notification-id arg.

-= 1.1.1 =
-- Fixed an issue with the entry export command.

 = 1.1 =
 - Added support for start_date and end_date filters for the entry export command. e.g. wp gf entry export 11 --start_date="2018-11-01" --end_date="2018-11-11"